clef/sample-app-login/README.md

 # Using Clef.swift

 `Clef.swift` is a library that makes doing Clef authentication in an iOS app easy.
-To use it, you'll need to do four things.
+To use it, you'll need to do follow these steps.

+## Setup your iOS app and Clef integration

+Add a custom URL scheme to your app and Integration Application Domain like `example://clef` as described above.

 ## Configure